1. English language competence requirements

 This assessment may be undertaken at any approved IELTS test centre.
 Visit www.ielts.org for information.

-International Second Language Proficiency Rating (ISLPR)
+International Second Language Proficiency Rating (ISLPR) Professional / Teacher Registration Module

 Achievement at Level 4 in all four areas of speaking, listening, reading and writing.
 Test achievements are only deemed valid if provided by approved testing sites where the assessment is teaching focused.

 Professional English Assessment for Teachers (PEAT)